FAQs

 Does AAT™ hurt?

 AAT™ is a very gentle treatment approach that rarely causes any discomfort.
-In the rare instance that a patient does experience discomfort, your therapist can modify the treatment to make it comfortable for you.
+In the rare instance that a patient does experience discomfort, your therapist can easily modify the treatment to make it comfortable for you.

 What if I have been told by my doctor that I will have to live with my problem?

-The field of brain research is constantly changing and it may be difficult for your doctor to keep up on the many changes that are occurring at a very fast rate.
+The field of brain research is constantly changing and it may be difficult for your doctor to keep up on the many changes that are occurring at such a fast rate.
 We recommend that you talk to your doctor about AAT™.
 Remember: it does not hurt and in many cases, there is minimal investment of time and money to determine if AAT™ is right for you.

 Will my insurance cover AAT™?